By Stan V. Griep

 - Lions Rose (cream white)

-- Brothers Grimm Rose (bright orange & yellow)
+- Brothers Grimm Rose (bright orange and yellow)

 - Novalis Rose (lavender)